telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 position: 8
 ---

-# Adding the Telerik Private NuGet Feed to Visual Studio
+# Steps to Add the Telerik Private NuGet Feed to Visual Studio

 > The legacy https://nuget.telerik.com/nuget server is now deprecated.
 Make sure you are using the new https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.